Staticcheck 2022.1 release notes

 literals such as

-- Some runtime crashes have been fixed
+---1instead of-1 - Some runtime crashes have been fixed

 Staticcheck 2022.1.1 release notes